General Duchenne Care Resources

 Newly diagnosed Duchenne families often have many questions and need a place to turn to for answers as they begin to process information in their own way and at their own pace.
 Even patients and caregivers already on their journey with Duchenne sometimes find themselves facing new hurdles, raising the need for information.
-Nationally recognized organizations, such as those listed here, can serve as a valuable resource for physical, emotional and family-centered support.
-They provide information that you can tailor to your interests and situation by way of online guides, conferences, webinars, and regional meetings.
+Nationally recognized organizations and care centers, such as those listed here, can serve as a valuable resource for physical, emotional and family-centered support.
+They provide information that you can tailor to your interests and situation by way of online guide

 - Parent Project Muscular Dystrophy Fights to end Duchenne.
 We accelerate research, raise our voices to impact policy, demand optimal care for every single family, and strive to ensure access to approved therapies.
 Information on everything related to Duchenne.